achen135/food-for-everyone/docs/Spec.md

 [[Design Decisions]] and delete here.
 Task started → track in [[Sessions]] and delete here.

 ### Open Questions
-- [ ] Confirm OpenFreeMap + Nominatim fair-use limits are fine for demo traffic; if not, self-host Protomaps PMTiles (zero cost, stronger interview story).
+- [ ] Confirm OpenFreeMap tile fair-use is fine for demo traffic; if not, self-host Protomaps PMTiles (zero cost, stronger interview story).
 - [ ] M7: verify Upstash free tier needs no card at signup (fallback: in-process limiter only).

 ### Resolved
-- Auth-gated map for v1 (sensitive shelter addresses + scraping).
-Public-with-privacy-controls is a post-v1 option. → [[Design Decisions]]
-- Name confirmed "Food For Everyone"; repo slug `food-for-everyone` (`achen135/food-for-everyone` is free as of 2026-08-27).
+- Geocoder is search-triggered, not keystroke autocomplete — Nominatim's usage policy forbids per-keystroke geocoding.
+Debounced "search address" action + cached results; Photon or self-hosted Nominatim as the fallback. → [[Design Decisions]]

 ### TODO
 - [ ] Rotate the exposed Google Maps API key in the old project; restrict or delete it.
-- [ ] Create the new GitHub repo (`food-for-everyone`) and Vercel project.
+- [x] Create the new GitHub repo (`food-for-everyone`) and Vercel project. *(done 2026-08-28)*
-- [ ] Create the Supabase project (free tier).
-Note: free projects pause after ~7 days idle — un-pause before sharing the link, or add a lightweight keep-alive ping.
+- [x] Create the Supabase project (free tier). *(done 2026-08-28)* Free projects pause after ~7 days idle — keep-alive cron is a deploy-checkpoint task (§7.1).
+- [x] M1: the CI `build` step will fail once a Supabase client initialises at module load — give the CI job placeholder `NEXT_PUBLIC_SUPABASE_*` env, or guard client creation so `build` doesn't need it. *(done 2026-08-28 — both: `lib/env.ts` reads `process.env` lazily inside functions, and CI's build step sets placeholder values.)*
+- [ ] Turn on branch protection for `main` (require CI green).
+Coding agent works on a branch per milestone, opens a PR, squash-merges, tags `v0.x-mN`.
+- [ ] Add Lighthouse CI or `axe-core` to the CI workflow at M4 — commits the a11y evidence the same way M7 commits the k6 report.
+- [ ] **M2 — drop `profiles.organization_id`.** RLS `profiles_update_own` only checks
+  `auth.uid() = id`, so a user can point their own profile row at *any* organization's UUID.
+  Harmless in M1 (org SELECT is owner-only), but M3 widens that SELECT, and anything that later derives access from this column becomes privilege escalation.
+The column is already redundant with `organizations.owner_id` + its unique index.
+Prefer deleting it; otherwise add a `with check` that the referenced org is owned by the caller.
+- [ ] **M2 — `signUp` leaks raw Supabase error text.** `signIn` deliberately genericises to
+  "Incorrect email or password"; `signUp` returns `error.message` straight through, which can surface "User already registered" → account enumeration.
+Match signIn's treatment.
+- [ ] **`lib/supabase/middleware.ts` fails open.** If `NEXT_PUBLIC_SUPABASE_*` is missing the
+  proxy no-ops and stops gating `/app/*`; the warning is suppressed in production.
+Mitigated today (`lib/env.ts` throws during render, so it 500s rather than leaking), but the production branch should fail loudly instead of passing quietly.
+- [ ] **Link the Supabase CLI before M2 schema work.** `_init.sql` was applied by hand, so the local migration file and the live DB can drift silently. `supabase link --project-ref pdgbtkplzfocxyuflpxm`, then `migration repair --status applied 20260828223018` so `db push` owns M2's changes.
-- [ ] Résumé consistency pass once M6–M8 land (see §9).
+- [ ] Résumé consistency pass at the §7.1 deploy checkpoint, and again if M6–M8 land (§9).